magdatajes/pokeApi/README.md

 # Read Me

-The all 3 scenarios can be retrieved with the same endpoint, using the usual pagination url, for example: http://localhost:8080/pokemon?sort=height,desc&size=5
+All 3 scenarios can be retrieved with the same endpoint, using the usual pagination url, for example: http://localhost:8080/pokemon?sort=height,desc&size=5

 Being the main resource endpoint